 Edward Thomas Joseph Burgoyne (known as 'Joe') was born in Tasmania in 1877.
-He and his brother, William, became dairy farmers in Casino in northeast NSW.
+He and his brother William became dairy farmers in Casino in northeast NSW.
 He married Sydney woman, Mary Doyle (known as 'Jenny') in 1909.
-The couple adopted two children, one of whom was Monty Tracey, who went on to become the well-known Canberra equestrian and horse trainer.
+The couple adopted two children, one of whom was Monty Tracey, who went on to become a well-known Canberra equestrian and horse trainer.

 It appears that Joe and Jenny became estranged.
 Jenny had kept her own house in Lewisham, Sydney, so she went back there to live and nursed Joe's bed-bound brother, William.
 Joe kept farming at Gold Creek.
 He was reported as being a gambler and overly enthusiastic at the racing track.
 He soon found himself heavily in debt and it was not long before he sold up at Gold Creek.
 In his later years Burgoyne rented a flat in Civic and worked as a security guard.
 He died in 1946.

 - Gillespie, L.L., Ginninderra: Forerunner to Canberra, Campbell, 1992

 - McDonald, J., 'When Ginninderra Grew the Golden Fleece', Canberra History Journal, no. 75 (2015), pp. 15-23

 - Newman, C., Gold Creek: Reflections of Canberra's Rural Heritage, Ngunnawal, 2004

 - Smith, L. R., Memories of Hall, Canberra, 1975